cichal/hello-world/README.md

 # hello-world
 My first repository

-Hello,
+Hello, `there`

-My name is Alex and this is my first time using github.
-I have been learning to write HTML and CSS and slowly learning Javascript.
-I hope to make my way into the world of web development and secure a small part of it for myself.
+My name is Alex, I have been learning to write HTML and CSS and slowly learning Javascript.
+I hope to make my way into the world of web development.

+## Shoutout To the Real-Ones
+Wouldn't be _here_ without my family.
+My ~~wife~~ girlfriend